Willis, Liberty roll over E. Michigan in LendingTree Bowl

 Associated Press

-Willis, a potential NFL first-round pick, completed 13 of 24 passes, with touchdowns of 54 yards to DJ Stubbs, 20 yards to Johnny Huntley and 3 yards to Demario Douglas.
+A potential NFL first-round pick, Willis completed 13 of 24 passes, with touchdown strikes of 54 yards to DJ Stubbs, 20 yards to Johnny Huntley and 3 yards to Demario Douglas.
 Willis also ran for 58 yards, with touchdowns of 2 and 35 yards.

 The Flames (8-5) improved to 3-0 in bowls, tying Appalachian State for the best postseason start by an FBS team.